Frequently Asked Questions

 Tuition and Financial Aid

-The cost per credit hour is $535, plus fees.
-The total approximate cost is $16,050, plus fees.
-Additional costs for required university fees and textbooks are not included in this number.
+The cost per credit hour is $535 plus fees.
+The total approximate cost is $16,050 plus fees.
+Additional costs for required university fees and textbooks are not included in the approximate cost.
 Registration costs follow the standard tuition and fee rates for the University of Florida.

-The cost per credit hour is $535, plus fees.
-The total approximate cost of the medical microbiology graduate certificate is $5,885, plus fees.
-The total approximate cost of the environmental microbiology graduate certificate is $6,955, plus fees.
-The total approximate cost for the microbiome and health graduate certificate is $6,420, plus fees.
-Additional costs for required university fees and textbooks are not included in this number.
+The cost per credit hour is $535 plus fees.
+The total approximate cost of the medical microbiology graduate certificate is $5,885 plus fees.
+The total approximate cost of the environmental microbiology graduate certificate is $6,955 plus fees.
+The total approximate cost for the microbiome and health graduate certificate is $6,420 plus fees.
+Additional costs for required university fees and textbooks are not included in the estimated costs.
 Registration costs follow the standard tuition and fee rates for the University of Florida.

-Financial aid is available for master’s degree students who qualify.
-Students interested in pursuing financial aid should fill out a FAFSA form and use UF’s school code: 001535.
+Federal financial aid is available for master’s degree students who qualify.
+Fill out a FAFSA form and use UF’s school code: 001535.

-For graduate certificate students, federal financial aid is not available, but students may be able to apply for private loans.
+For graduate certificate students, federal financial aid is not available.
+Students may be able to apply for private loans.

 For more information regarding Student Financial Aid contact the University of Florida Office for Student Financial Affairs: http://www.sfa.ufl.edu.

-*Note to UF employees: program is not EEP eligible.
+*Note to UF employees: This program is not EEP eligible.

 Admissions